malltaf/zsh-oh-installer/README.md

 `alias dstop="docker stop"`
 `alias drm="docker rm"`
 `alias drmi="docker rmi"`
-You can delete aliases from the end of the ~/.zshrc file.
+You can remove these aliases from the end of the ~/.zshrc file.

 Also included a theme that I use: `fatllama`